It is quite often that people experience symptoms and pain without knowing the reason, and a herniated disc can be one of those cases.

 You should consider surgery only in severe cases.
 Although the recovery time from slipped disk surgeries can be long, its success rate is very high.

 Nevertheless, the treatment is individual and depends on the location of the rupture, the caused damage, and the person’s health.
-You should always consult your physician prior to beginning some pain treatment plan for your slipped disk.
+You should always consult your physician before beginning some pain treatment plan for your slipped disk.

 Watch the video below to learn more about these exercises!